erictleung/erictleung.github.io/_posts/2023-06-06-pyblack-rstudio-addin.md

 With that complete, I now have two ways to format Python code:

-1. Selected code that I highlighted
+1. Style selected code that I highlighted
 2. Style all Python code blocks in an entire RMarkdown/Quarto document

 The last step is to then specify my functions in `inst/rstudio/addins.dcf` so